ZigaForm version 5.7.6

 • Key Features: Carvings of Rococo, Large mirrors, and silver plating.

-• Interiors: Delicate layer of silver filigree set against an azure blue background, silver leaf on the delicate paneling, a profusion of carved and gilded stucco work – indeed no other Rococo interior ever surpassed this work.
+The interiors of Amalienburg are lavishly decorated with stucco work, delicate frescoes, and ornate carvings.
+The rooms exhibit the characteristic lightness and elegance of Rococo design.
+A delicate layer of silver filigree set against an azure blue background, silver leaf on the delicate paneling, a profusion of carved and gilded stucco work – indeed no other Rococo interior ever surpassed this work.
+One of the most famous rooms in Amalienburg is the Hall of Mirrors.
+This room is adorned with mirrored walls and delicate ceiling paintings, creating a sense of spaciousness and visual enchantment.

 Rococo Architecture